akikels/homeassistant-revoltab/README.md

 # Revoltab HIDE Integration for Home Assistant

-This custom integration allows you to control **Revoltab HIDE** devices (retractable sockets and connectors) directly from Home Assistant.
-Instead of manually adding REST commands to your `configuration.yaml` for every single device, this integration automatically discovers all devices linked to your account.
+This custom integration allows you to control and monitor **Revoltab HIDE** devices (retractable scent/power sockets) directly from Home Assistant.
+It utilizes the Revoltab Cloud API to provide seamless control and real-time status updates.

 ## ✨ Features
-* **Automatic Discovery**: Automatically finds all HIDE devices associated with your Revoltab account.
-* **Easy Setup**: Configuration via the Home Assistant user interface (Config Flow) – no YAML required.
-* **Switch Entities**: Control (extend/retract) your devices just like a standard switch.
+* **Power Control**: Turn your HIDE device on or off (Start/Stop).
+* **Intensity Adjustment**: Set the operation intensity (0-100%) via a slider.
+* **Fill Level Monitoring**: Track the remaining capacity (scent/liquid) in percent.
+* **Connectivity Status**: Monitor if your device is currently online or offline.
+* **Automatic Synchronization**: Status updates every 10 seconds (configurable) to match the Revoltab App.
+* **Device Grouping**: All entities (switch, slider, sensors) are grouped under a single "HIDE" device for a clean UI.

 ---